Steel, aluminium, programmable leds, integrated speakers

 Curator: Artichoke - http://artichoke.uk.com/

+The animated imagery and sound of this spectacular light machine will be witnessed in loops of patterns in perpetual evolution, inspired by the awe and wonder we feel when contemplating the enormity and complexity of the cosmos.
 Informed by collaboration with leading physicists working at the scales of the very small, the human and the very large, Cosmoscope expands from biomedical science into earth science and astrophysics to offer a compelling narrative of the origin, evolution and nature of life.
 It looks at how wider phenomena impact biology, ultimately asking how we as humans arose within the cosmos.

 Cosmoscope collaborative team: